Why should you care?

 When you save money in a bank you are effectively giving the bank a loan in the form of a deposit, which they can in turn lend to someone else.
 In exchange, they pay you a ‘fee’ in the form of interest, expressed as a percentage called AER, or ‘annual equivalent rate’.

-At the time of writing, interest rates are – to put it mildly – pants.
-According to the latest statistics from The Money Charity, in September 2020 the average interest rate for an instant access savings account was 0.07%, and for a cash ISA, it was 0.22%.
+At the time of writing, interest rates are – to put it mildly – rubbish.
+According to The Money Charity, in September 2020 the average interest rate for an instant access savings account was 0.07%.
+For a cash ISA, it was 0.22%.

 UK interest rates are currently the lowest they’ve ever been as a result of COVID, and they weren’t that great to start with.
 Money held in savings deposits is currently earning next to nothing.
 Or to put it another way, if you had £1,000 saved for a year at the above rates, you’d earn 70p and £2.20 respectively.